Oedipus Rex

 Summary.

 Oedipus Rex tells the ancient tale of King Oedipus of Thebes.
-At the beginning of the play, the city is ravaged by a strange plague and a group of citizens ask the help of their King who previously saved the city from the horrors of the Sphinx.
-Oedipus, hoping to end his people’s misery, seeks the advice of the oracle in Delphi who reveals that the unsolved murder of the former king, Laius, is the true cause of the plague.
-The murderer must be cast out and then the city will be returned to health.
-By tirelessly seeking out the original murderer, Oedipus unknowingly reveals that he is actually at the heart of his city’s troubles.
+At the beginning of the play, the city is ravaged by a strange plague.
+A group of citizens ask the help of their King who previously saved the city from the horrors of the Sphinx.
+King Oedipus, hoping to end his people’s misery, seeks the advice of the oracle in Delphi.
+The oracle reveals that the unsolved murder of the former king, Laius, is the true cause of the plague.
+The murderer must be cast out and only then will the city be returned to health.
+By tirelessly seeking out the original murderer, Oedipus unknowingly reveals that he is at the heart of his city’s troubles.
 The intricately detailed plot of the play reveals how Oedipus’ childhood in Corinth with his parents, King Polybus and Queen Merope, is connected to his new life in Thebes with Queen Jocasta, widow of the former king, Laius.
-The primary themes of the play are personal identity, prophecy, and fate.
+The primary themes of the play are personal identity, prophecy and fate.

 Ways to access the text: reading.